pfriedland/aws-google-proxy/README.md

 The implementation of the proxy server `server.js` is via a `nodejs` webserver solution utilizing the `express` and `request` node packages.

-Nodejs and Express are a very simple, scalable software solution:
+Nodejs and Express are a very simple, concurrent software solution for serving web pages:
 - simple express web server listening on port 8080
 - If the Request path is /url, then the browser is redirected to the search result
 - Otherwise, query parameters are parsed according to Functional Requirements and passed to https://www.google.com/search